Best Times for a Photo Session

 • perfect for intimate images

-• ideal for incorporating lens flare, sun flare and even colorful silhouettes
+• ideal for incorporating lens flare, sun flare, and even colorful silhouettes

 • because there is less contrast, shadows are less dark and highlights are less likely to be overexposed